mdtanveeralamgir/react-udemy-3rd/README.md

 417*: onSuccess, invalidQueries
     - refretch data using onsuccess and navigate away
-    - invalidate query cache and refretch data using query key
+    - invalidate query cache and refretch data using query key 420*: refetchType
+    - prevent sending a query right after invadating a query
+    - only re-send the query when re-rendering page after invidating